 Windows 10 April 2018 Update rollout With a number of new features, improvements on existing features, Security improvements, bug fixes and more.
-This post we discuss the new Ultimate Power Plan (Ultimate Performance mode) Feature.
+In this post, we discuss the new Ultimate Power Plan (Ultimate Performance mode) Feature.
 Designed for advanced users for whom “High Performance” isn’t enough.
-It helps speed things up by “eliminating micro-latencies” that come with “fine-grained power management techniques” — instead of thinking about power, the workstation will focusing even more on performance.
+It helps speed things up by “eliminating micro-latencies” that come with “fine-grained power management techniques” — instead of thinking about power, the workstation will focus even more on performance.

 Microsoft has locked this feature to Windows 10 Pro for Workstation.
 And for home users, This Feature is hidden by default so you can’t just select it from Power Options, or from the battery slider in Windows 10.
 You can enable the Ultimate Power Plan on Windows 10 using Command Prompt tweak.
 Let’s discuss more details about Ultimate Performance mode and how to enable this feature on Windows 10.

 What is Ultimate Performance Mode in Windows 10?

 The Ultimate Performance mode in Windows 10 is designed for Workstations and aims to optimize the performance of the operating system.
 As the name suggests, the power mode is specially designed for heavy-duty machines that can’t afford to cut down on performance during the processing of extensive workloads.
-It helps speed things up by “eliminating micro-latencies” that come with “fine-grained power management techniques” — instead of thinking about power, the workstation will focusing even more on performance.
+It helps speed things up by “eliminating micro-latencies” that come with “fine-grained power management techniques” — instead of thinking about power, the workstation will focus even more on performance.

 Microsoft’s Dona Sarkar said in the announcement post that they have been able to find areas in Windows where performance and efficiency tradeoff is made and a collection of settings allows the system to adjust itself according to the user behavior, policy, and hardware.